EigenGame Unloaded: When playing games is better than optimizing: Experiments

-The Facebook graph consists of $134,833$ nodes, $1,380,293$ edges, and $8$ connected components where each component is a network formed by a set of Facebook pages belonging to a distinct category, e.g., Government, TV shows, etc.~\cite{rozemberczki2019gemsec}.
-By projecting the graph onto the bottom $8$ eigenvectors of the graph Laplacian and then running k-means clustering~\cite{scikit-learn}, we are able to approximately recover 7/8 ground truth clusters (see Figure~\ref{fig:exp:fb}) obtaining a V-measure\footnote{Harmonic mean of homogeneity and completeness.} of $0.967 \in [0, 1]$.
+The \href{https://snap.stanford.edu/data/gemsec-Facebook.html}{Facebook graph} consists of $134,833$ nodes, $1,380,293$ edges, and $8$ connected components, each formed by a set of Facebook pages belonging to a distinct category, e.g., Government, TV shows, etc.~\citep{snapnets,rozemberczki2019gemsec}.
+We add a single edge between every pair of components to create a connected graph.
+By projecting this graph onto the bottom $8$ eigenvectors of the graph Laplacian using \segshort{} ($M=1, n'=\eta_t=\frac{\vert \mathcal{E} \vert}{1000}$) and then running $k$-means clustering~\citep{scikit-learn}, we are able to recover the ground truth clusters (see Figure~\ref{fig:exp:fb}) with $99.92\%$ accuracy.
+The experiment was run on a single CPU.